edgarsilva948/edgarsilva948.github.io/cv.md

 #### 2016 ( LESCHACO/SP )

 Implementation of VOIP integration with 130 extensions using OpenSource Asterix software in 3 units in two states of Brazil, using Channel Bank as Gateway FXS/FXO.
 Xen Server virtualized framework and dedicated optical fiber firewall-redundant link communication from Dell Computers - Apllicance SonicWall.

-#### 2017 ( 4LINUX/SP )

-This project consists of an Implementation of an OpenShift Origin cluster with a master and two nodes in order to automatically deploy and set the flow of continuous integration and continuous delivery so that our SaaS service is ready for production, currently the Environment has an autoscaller for applications and integration with Gitlab.

-#### 2018 ( ALELO/SP )

-This project consists of an implementation of a Kubernetes cluster with four nodes to automatically create the flow of continuous integration and continuous delivery (CI/CD) to the portal of Alelo's commercial establishments (https://meuestabelecimento.alelo.com.br) in the production environment, where there was development of micro services using Java (SpringBoot) and React implementing the concept of SPAs, the environment now has an auto scale for applications, load balancing through BigIP and integration with VSTS.

 ### 2.3 LANGUAGES